Shivamkrydv3210/IRCTC-backend/README.md

 # IRCTC Railway Management System

-## Problem Statement
-Hey there, Mr. X. You have been appointed to design a railway management system like IRCTC, where users can come on the platform and check if there are any trains available between two stations.
-The app will also display how many seats are available between any two stations, and the user can book a seat if the availability is greater than 0 after logging in.
-Since this has to be real-time and multiple users can book seats simultaneously, your code must be optimized enough to handle large traffic and should not fail while doing any bookings.
-If more than one user simultaneously tries to book seats, only one of the users should be able to book.
-Handle such race conditions while booking.

----

 This project is a **Railway Management System** designed to simulate key functionalities of the IRCTC system.
 The system enables train seat bookings, checks for train availability, updates train details, and ensures role-based access for users and admins.
 The backend is built using **Node.js**, **Express.js**, and **MySQL**.